 Parent Attachment Patterns

 Our children’s needs may touch on our own childhood emotional wounding.
 When you are feeling stressed, and are able to recognise your own reactions to your child’s behaviours, it’s OK to take some breathing space for yourself.

-Time out like this helps us to see things more clearly.
+Time out for parents can help us to see things more clearly.
 It is easier to recognise the needs of others when you can regulate your own stress responses first.
 Then you can be more available to help your children to organise their feelings.

-Some of us may feel uncomfortable or threatened in close relationships.
-Maybe you “hover” anxiously, fearful of letting your child out of your sight.
-This is often the result of your own childhood attachment patterns.
+Perhaps you feel uncomfortable or threatened in close relationships.
+Maybe you “hover” anxiously, fearful of letting your child out of your sight, or feel threatened when they come to you seeking help?
+These reactions are often the result of your own childhood attachment patterns.

-Working with a counsellor can help you to address unconscious patterns from the past that may be affecting current relationships.
-Your therapist will not judge you, analyse your past, or tell you what to do.
-The aim is to increase awareness, and help you to “change the tape”, and create a new narrative.
+I work with parents to help you to be the parents you would like to be.
+This may involve addressing unconscious patterns from the past that are affecting current relationships.
+I will not judge you, analyse your past, or tell you what to do.

 My aim is to help you grow in awareness, and “change the tape”, to create a new family story, raising children who are able to realise their potential and find their place in the world.